-Now, two years later, I’m bringing in $10,000+/month and booking out months in advance.
+Now, two years later, I’m bringing in about $10k/month and booking out in advance.
 My clients get awesome results.
-I’m invited to speak on summits or podcasts just about every month.
+I’m invited to speak on summits or events just about every month.
 And I feel way more secure in my business than I did back in 2019.

 So I felt it was time to update this article.

 Here are the 5 things that helped me go from amateur to professional in my freelance career.

 An amateur freelancer functions hand to mouth, working as a temporary employee in various different companies, receiving a piecemeal salary in the form of scattered invoices.
 There’s no business to speak of.
 It’s just you, a person.

 When I went freelance initially, this was simply how I thought it worked.
 You take a job, you get paid.
 You take another job, you get paid.
 I struggled to see my work as a “business.”

 But to shift into a true professional career, I had to own the fact that freelancing is a business.
 Which meant viewing myself as separate from the business and paying myself a salary that the business could afford (minus expenses and savings).

 I wish I could say that I got this insight like a lightning bolt to the skull.
 But in reality, I gained this insight only after I eventually felt forced into having business expenses (like, saving for taxes).